-In accordance with Condition 12(a), Schedule 5 of Development Consent DA 374-11-00, the Community and Stakeholder Engagement Database will be updated monthly and a complaints register made available on the Clean TeQ website.
+In accordance with Condition 12(a), Schedule 5 of Development Consent DA 374-11-00, a complaints register will be made available on the Clean TeQ website and updated monthly.

-11.3 Non-Compliances with Statutory Requirements
+11.3 Non-Compliance with Statutory Requirements

 A protocol for managing and reporting non-compliances with statutory requirements has been developed as a component of Clean TeQ's Environmental Management Strategy and is described below.